groonga/groonga/doc/source/reference/commands/schema.rst

        This is an array of :ref:`schema-return-value-source`.

+       If the column is an index column or a :ref:`generated column<column-create-generated-column>`, this has one or more
+       elements.
+Otherwise, this is an empty array.
+   * - ``generator``
+     - .. versionadded:: 14.1.0

+       The generator expression in :doc:`../grn_expr/script_syntax`.

-       Normally, if the column isn't an index column, this is an empty array.
+       If the column is not a :ref:`generated column<column-create-generated-column>`, this is an empty
+       string.
    * - ``indexes``
      - The indexes of the column.